rdeetz/QUnoEngine/README.md

 This repository includes a straightforward .NET class library, unit test project, and console applications implemented in C# and F#.
-The original code has been in development since .NET Framework v2, but these projects have been updated for .NET 5 and implemented as SDK-style projects.
+The original code has been in development since .NET Framework v2, but these projects have been updated for modern .NET and implemented as SDK-style projects.
 Thus you can use the standard `dotnet build`, `dotnet run`, `dotnet test` workflow on the individual projects, or you can use Visual Studio to open the full solution.